Akeem1955/StemTrust/Frontend/src/README.md

 ## Solution

-ScienceTrust Nigeria uses Cardano blockchain technology to create a transparent, accountable funding system where:
+StemTrust uses Cardano blockchain technology to create a transparent, accountable funding system where:
 - Funds are locked in smart contracts
 - Released milestone-by-milestone based on community approval
 - All transactions are recorded immutably on-chain